Semester system needs consultations

 On Tuesday, the Minister of Education, Dr Matthew Opoku Prempeh, at a press briefing, announced that as part of the effort to ensure accessibility for qualified candidates, the Ministry of Education would adopt the semester system for SHSs from the next academic year, as against the three-term academic calendar the country has been used to over the years.

 As is often the case with the introduction of any new policy, the Daily Graphic expects the expression of divergent views from the citizenry.
-For us, our concern is that many a time debates on important policies are so politicised and
+For us, our concern is that many a time debates on important policies are so politicised and that we tend to lose out on the benefits.

 As we highly commend the government for focusing on the free SHS education for our teeming future generation, we are worried about signals received across the country that suggest that discussions and consultations on the double-track system announced earlier have not been exhaustive enough.